How to Make a Product in Vietnam

 - Injection Molding and Plastics

-The Vietnamese government is also targeting investments to strengthen the country’s semiconductor production.
+The Vietnamese government is also targeting investments to strengthen the country’s semiconductor production to support the influx of large-scale electronics manufacturers (BYD, Foxconn, LG, Samsung, etc.).
 This three-phase strategy aims to grow semiconductor manufacturing in Vietnam into a $100 billion/year industry by 2050 through manufacturing plants, research facilities, and an increased in skilled engineering talent.

 There are, however, some limits to what can be produced in the country.
 This is especially true for things like advanced semiconductors and precision optical equipment, which are notoriously difficult to manufacture well.
+Vietnam also has a much smaller native upstream supply chain for components, everything from motors to pumps to machined parts to tools.
 That being said, the manufacturing sector continues to grow and these capabilities may begin to emerge in the near future.

 How to Manufacture a Product in Vietnam: A Step-by-Step Guide